 - Your enrollment is more than 30 days from retirement, you may be required to provide supporting Medicare documentation (i.e., Medicare card or entitlement letter) to CalPERS.

-- Your CalPERS Basic health plan has a corresponding Medicare health plan, you will be automatically transitioned to the CalPERS Medicare plan with your carrier.
-If your Basic plan does not have a corresponding Medicare plan, you will be transferred into UnitedHealthcare (HMO).
-If UnitedHealthcare is not available where you live, you will be transferred into PERS Choice (PPO).
+- Your CalPERS Basic health plan has a corresponding Medicare health plan, you’ll automatically transition to the CalPERS Medicare plan with your carrier.
+If your Basic plan doesn't have a corresponding Medicare plan, you’ll transfer into UnitedHealthcare (HMO).
+If UnitedHealthcare isn't available where you live, you’ll transfer into PERS Choice (PPO).

 You have 60 days from the date of enrollment in a CalPERS Medicare plan to elect a different plan by contacting CalPERS at 888 CalPERS (or 888-225-7377).

-You're able to enroll in Medicare Parts A & B online with SSA by contacting SSA at (800) 772-1213 or by visiting your local Social Security office.
+You're able to enroll in Medicare Parts A & B online by contacting SSA at (800) 772-1213 or by visiting your local Social Security office.
 Call first to make an appointment.

 You may enroll in Medicare Part B by completing the following forms and applying directly with SSA.

-- Since you worked beyond age 65, you will need to have a Request for Employment Information (Form CMS-L564) completed by your health benefits officer.
+- Since you worked beyond age 65, you’ll need to have a Request for Employment Information (Form CMS-L564) completed by your health benefits officer.